djibal/innersource/README.markdown

 You can also view this repository pages <a href="https://djibal.github.io/innersource">website</a> that you can take the whole course in ...

 ## Inner source Tookit
-And this repository will be a working website that you can also publish as your own InnerSource landing page
+And this repository will be a working website that you can also publish as your own InnerSource landing page.

 ### Overview these topic titles
-To fully understand while learning pratice is your best teacher, step by step we'ell guid you if you are a begginer
+To fully understand while learning pratice is your best teacher, step by step we'ell guid you if you are a begginer.

     Do not hesitate to contributed from this repository if you want click on a link to read the content down 👇 here

 #### These links allow you to fully understand while learning
 - How to craft discoverable repos <a href="discoverable/">Crafting discoverable repositories</a> for your repositories to flourish, it’s important that people know they exist!
 Here are some tips for crafting discoverable repositories.

 - Template files are helpful, learn more When creating a repository <a href="templates/"> Useful templates, tamplate files </a> it can be helpful to start with a template instead of a blank page.
 Here are some of our favorite resources, templates, and examples for important files in GitHub Repositories.